D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q102:

-The manage VM named VM1 has the attached disk DataD2.
+The managed VM named VM1 has the attached disk DataD2.
 You must move DataD2 to a VM named VM2 with PS. keep the time that data on DataD2 is unavailable to a minimum.